dmlc/ps-lite/docs/overview.md

 ### Which one to use?

-Comparing to a single machine algorithm, the distributed algorithms have two additional costs, one is the data communication cost, namely sending data over the network; the other one is synchronization cost due to the imperfect load balance and performance variance cross machines.
-These two costs may dominate the performance for large scale applications with hundreds of machines and terabytes of data.
+Compared to a single machine algorithm, the distributed algorithms have two additional costs: one is the data communication cost, namely sending data over the network, and the other one is synchronization cost due to the imperfect load balance and performance variance across machines.
+These two costs may dominate performance for large scale applications with hundreds of machines and terabytes of data.

-Assume denotations:
+Notation:
 ```eval_rst
 ======================== ===
 :math:`{f}`              convex function